pystardust/ytfzf/README.md

 # ytfzf

-A POSIX script that helps you find youtube videos (with out API) and opens/downloads using mpv/youtube-dl.
+A posix script that helps you find youtube videos (with out API) and opens/downloads using mpv/youtube-dl.
 * History support
 * Download support
-* Format selection ( with feature to choose default option )
+* Format selection

 Initially this used to be a single line script.
 But for portability and extensibility I am breaking my vow.
 If you still are here for the memes then use the line below.